isomerpages/moe-montfortsec/_curriculum/Subject Combination/For Express (G3).md

 ![S3 Exp Subjects](/images/S3%20Express%20Subjects%202023.png)

-## 3\.
+###### 3\.
 S3 EXPRESS/G3 SUBJECT COMBINATIONS
 ![](/images/s3%20g3%20subject%20combi.png)

 <strong><u>Notes</u></strong>
-#Students who are exempted from MT or taking MTB should take note that they have 1 less O-level subject.
+1. Students who are exempted from MT or taking MTB should take note that they have 1 less O-level subject.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-*The humanities subject for combined Humanities and Pure Humanities cannot be the same.
+1. The humanities subject for combined Humanities and Pure Humanities cannot be the same.
 Student can only take Social Studies/History if they choose Pure Geography and Social Studies/Geography if they choose Pure History.

 ###### 4\.
 MINIMUM CRITERIA FOR S3 EXPRESS/G3 SUBJECTS